kaifsardar/yourPhoto/README.md

 2. Double-click on the `index.html` file to open it in your web browser.

-3. Enter the last 3 digits of your 12-digit initial roll number, your year of admission, and the department name in the provided input fields.
+3. Enter the last 3 digits of your 12-digit initial roll number, your year of admission, and select dept from drop down menu

-4. Click the "Fetch Photo" button to retrieve and display your official photo from the university server.
+4. Click the "next" button to retrieve and display your official photo from the university server.

 ## Contributing